 WavesWalletAuthentication string, then a string with your host parameter value, then a string with your data parameter value.
 All strings are converted to

 value bytes as in Data Transactions.
 Prefix string and the host is required for security purposes if malicious service tries to use transaction data and signature from Auth API it would be useless to broadcast into blockchain.

 We also suggest address validation in case the signature and public key is valid but the address was swapped.

-See code examples in the Waves Keeper API (opens new window) article of the Waves protocol documentation.
+See code examples in the Keeper Wallet API (opens new window) documentation.